nginx-architects/agility2022-apigw-nic/modules/module1/readme.md

 ![Environment Overview](media/Agility%20UDF%20Environment.jpeg)

-As per the diagram, you will be working with a three node cluster with one control-plane node and two workers.
+As per the diagram, you will be working with a three node cluster consisting of one control-plane node and two workers.
 The NGINX Ingress Controller (NIC) is deployed into the nginx-ingress namespace.
 The NIC deployment is exposed with a NodePort service to make it accessible from outside of the cluster.
 There are two application namespaces:  a) api and b) webapp.
 The api namespace contains a number of deployments corresponding to the the API runtimes that you will access throughout the lab modules.
 The webapp namespace contains a single application called frontend.
-It's purpose is to generate a browser application that uses the API's to create a sentence to display on the web page.
+Its purpose is to generate a browser application that uses the API's to create a sentence to display on the web page.

 The cluster has an external NGINX+ load balancer.
 Its purpose is to load balance client API and browser requests across all of the nodes of the cluster.